CityOfZion/neo-boa/docs/source/overview.rst

 - Flow Control:

-    - If, Else, Elif, While, Break, Method calls, Lamdbas, for x in y.
+    - If, Else, Elif, While, Break, Method calls, for x in y.

 - Arithmetric and equality Operators for integer math: